The THESAN-ZOOM project: Population III star formation continues until the end of reionization: The stellar metallicity distribution

 \section{The stellar metallicity distribution}

 We begin our investigation by showing in \cref{fig:stellar_metallicity_stellar_mass_relation} the stellar mass - stellar metallicity relation for all central subhaloes within the target haloes at different redshifts.
+The stellar mass is measured within twice the stellar half-mass radius, and the stellar metallicity is defined as the mass-weighted mean metallicity of all star particles within the stellar half-mass radius.
 All haloes with stellar masses $M_\star$ above $10^{5.3} \msun$ follow a relatively tight relation.
 However, for smaller masses, we observe a significant scatter down to the imposed metallicity floor, particularly at higher redshifts.
 The slope of the relation remains consistent over time; however, due to previous stellar feedback, the entire relation shifts to higher metallicities over time.
 By performing a least squares fit to the equation:

 we find the values presented in \cref{tab:bestFits} for the slope $C$ and the offset $Z_7$.
 We only included the central galaxies of the target haloes with $M_\star > 10^{5.3} \msun$.
 The slope decreases slightly over time from $0.42$ at $z=8$ to $0.35$ at $z=3$.
 These values are similar to those found in \cite{ma2016origin} for the { FIRE} suite, which used a redshift-independent slope of $0.4$ for general fits.
 According to their Figure 4, the slope for $z=3$ is slightly smaller, and for $z=6$ , it is slightly larger than this fiducial value.
 The offset $Z_7$ generally increases over time.
 It is important to note that we used a very limited number of fitting points, particularly at high redshift.
 We could enhance the sampling size by including satellite galaxies and additional haloes within the high-resolution regions.
 However, this could introduce a bias, as satellite galaxies can have systematically different stellar mass - stellar metallicity relations \citep[e.g.][]{pasquali2010ages,gallazzi2021galaxy}.